Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 Version control is an essential tool for software development.

-It lets developers see how code had changed over time, which makes it easier to figure out when a problem started.
+It lets developers see how code has changed over time, which makes it easier to figure out when a problem started.

 ### My knowledge of coding and debugging

-As a front-end developer intern at Aptech, I worked on a crucial online application for my project manager.
+As a [front-end developer](https://www.upwork.com/freelancers/~01988e349515b99aa9?viewMode=1) intern at Aptech, I worked on a crucial online application for my project manager.

 I had been working on it for weeks and was almost finished.